-This project aims to deliver a suite of methods and tools for developing strategic guidance to cities and towns wanting to accelerate and build momentum for the transition towards their envisioned water sensitive future.
-The project will develop water sensitive city transition strategies for five case study regions across Australia: Greater Perth, Bendigo, Townsville, Sydney, and Adelaide.
-The strategies will build on the foundations of a shared vision, informed by a thorough analysis of the current regional context and future drivers, and in some case studies supported by a feasible implementation plan.
-These strategies will be developed through a series of workshops with a wide number of industry stakeholders along with members of the local Regional Advisory Panel
+This project aimed to deliver a suite of methods and tools for developing strategic guidance to cities and towns wanting to accelerate and build momentum for the transition towards their envisioned water sensitive future.
+The project developed water sensitive city visions and transition strategies for five case study regions across Australia: Greater Perth, Bendigo, Townsville, Sydney, and Adelaide.
+The strategies build on the foundations of a shared vision, informed by a thorough analysis of the current regional context and future drivers, and in some case studies are supported by a feasible implementation plan.
+These strategies were developed through a series of workshops with a wide number of industry stakeholders along with members of the local Regional Advisory Panels.

 For further information on the research project, please refer to the attached document or presentation.
 If you have further questions or concerns please contact Katie Hammer at firstname.lastname@example.org.

 - Greg Ingleton - SA Water (SA)

 - Chris Manning - Townsville City Council (QLD)